virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/automation-and-reproducibility.md

 Just try it out!

 ::: warning
-Often AutoMl jobs consume a lot of computational resources (since it often requires a search in the model architectures space), so watch your back with the billing of the platform that you choose!
+Often AutoML jobs consume a lot of computational resources (since it often requires a search in the model architectures space), so watch your back with the billing of the platform that you choose!
 :::

 ## No Free Lunch and Black Boxes